When choosing a broker you should compare your candidates on the following points:

 Easy Forex – Currencies, indices, and commodities

 All of the above offer free practice (or demo) accounts.
-For a more comprehensive comparison of brokers see here.
+For a list of other forex brokers see here.

 Technical factors Important technical variables to consider include: their historical spreads, their currency options, their leveraging options, their margin call policies, and their minimum account balances.